Kylie Jenner Let Her BFF Do Her Makeup Blindfolded — & It Didn't End Well

 Letting your friends do your makeup during a night in can be fun, and — depending on his or her level of cosmetic expertise — might even shift the focus of the evening from gossip and wine to a valuable beauty lesson.
 So whether you're learning a new technique or two or simply showing off your own skills, there's seemingly no downside in hosting an impromptu glam session with friends — unless, of course, you throw a blindfold in the mix.

-That's exactly what went down in Kylie Jenner and BFF Jordyn Woods' most recent YouTube video: the reality star let Woods do her makeup while she was blindfolded.
+That's exactly what went down in Kylie Jenner and BFF Jordyn Dunn's most recent YouTube video: the reality star let Dunn do her makeup while she was blindfolded.

 Advertisement